ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 It is not a perfect solution, in that people will inevitably copy/paste things if they can’t quickly access them.
 However, the paper trail and [intentional friction](https://modus.medium.com/friction-as-a-function-in-user-experience-make-me-think-390ee17c6cf5) could be enough of a deterrent effect that this approach may be worth considering.

 Other design patterns might also be contenders for this sort of access-based approach, especially ones that deal with how highly sensitive information is displayed and manipulated.

-Having something ready to go—even if it’s to communicate something terrible—might be worth expending the effort to do.
+Regardless, having something planned for and ready to use—even if it’s to communicate something terrible—might be worth preemtively expending the effort to do.

 ## May you never have to use, or read an oh shit banner